Explore

 Emergency Resolution

-A motion was made by Council Member Polensek, seconded by Council Member Starr, that this Emergency Resolution be adopted.
+A motion was made by Council Member Bishop, seconded by Council Member Gray, that this Emergency Resolution be adopted.
 The motion carried by the following vote:

 Emergency Ordinance

-A motion was made by Council Member Polensek, seconded by Council Member Starr, that this Emergency Ordinance be approved as amended.
+A motion was made by Council Member Bishop, seconded by Council Member Gray, that this Emergency Ordinance be approved.
 The motion carried by the following vote:

 Attachments